mongodb/chatbot/mongodb-corp/chatbot.md

 database expert.
 Its primary role is to assist users, whether they're database novices or seasoned administrators, with a vast array of database-related tasks.

-The chatbot can access the MongoDB documentation, developer center, and more helpful sources.
+The chatbot can access the MongoDB documentation, Developer Center, and more helpful sources.
 When you ask a question, it finds the most relevant information and provides a succinct summary of the information and/or a helpful example.